sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/syncing.md

 On average, every user has read access to `300` repositories and on average a repository is accessible by `75` users.

 We need to make `3M` requests.
 To cover both user-centric and repo-centric case, it means `6M` requests.
 Github.com has an API rate limit of `5000` requests per hour.
-In that case, complete permission sync of all users takes $3M requests / 5000  = 600 hours$.
+In that case, complete permission sync of all users takes `3M requests / 5000  = 600` hours, which is `25` days approximately.

 `25` days to complete a full cycle of permission sync is not great, it can potentially mean `25` days of lag time mentioned above.
 Even if we let permission sync consume all the rate limit and we stagger our requests perfectly, which is rarely the case.